 With allergies and asthma causing this much trouble, I’m a big fan of allergy testing to identify the specific offending allergen(s), to be able to be smart about reducing exposure to the triggers, and perhaps to treat those allergies specifically.
 One of the biggest risk factors for asthma is being sensitive to indoor allergens, such as dust, mites and increased exposure in homes1.

 Whether or not something specific is identified, when the symptoms are in the nose, lungs, and the rest of the respiratory system, the problem is usually something in the air.
 A powerful study published in the New England Journal of Medicine2 looking at 1000 kids with asthma serious enough to hospitalize them or send them to the ER on more than one occasion.
 They found that taking control of the air in the home was as powerful as steroid medications.
 Those kids had 34 fewer days with symptoms than their peers.

 A mold problem in the home is something to consider.

 For nasal allergies, I like Ortho Molecular D-Hist Jr, which uses quercetin, stinging nettle N-acetyl cysteine, and bromelain to reduce the allergic response and reduce phlegm.

 For cough variant asthma I like traditional Chinese medicine herbs, such as Kan Herbals Deep Breath.
-The NIH Center for complementary and alternative medicines has published a statement on these herbs that the preliminary evidence for using these herbs is promising, with all the studies showing positive results.
+The NIH Center for complementary and alternative medicines has published a statement on these herbs3 that the preliminary evidence for using these herbs is promising, with all the studies showing positive results.

 At Stanford, my colleague who was across the hall from me for years, pulmonologist John Marks, MD, has had success with mind-body relaxation techniques in kids, such as massage or guided imagery — sometimes being able to reduce the over-active immune response enough to get kids with asthma off of controller medicines.